 Foreign currency trade receivables and payables are exposed to market risk resulting from fluctuations in foreign currency exchange rates.
 Such foreign exchange risk of trade receivables is hedged principally by forward foreign currency contracts and currency option contracts.
-In addition, when foreign currency trade receivables and payables are expected to arise from forecasted transactions, forward foreign currency contracts and currency option contracts may be used to hedge foreign exchange risk resulting from forecasted transactions expected to occur within one year.
+In addition, when foreign currency trade receivables and payables are expected to arise from forecasted transactions, forward foreign currency contracts and currency option contracts and currency contracts and currency option contracts and currency contracts and currency option contracts and currency option contracts may be used to hedge foreign exchange risk resulting from forecasted transactions expected to occur within one year.